SortedIvan/SortedIvan/README.md

 To reach out to me, please send an email here: ivanovcharovbusiness@gmail.com

-For recruiters: a great starting point would be to look into https://github.com/SortedIvan/dfamaker
+For recruiters: a great starting point would be to look into some of the pinned projects on my profile

 I like leetcode, so here's that too: https://leetcode.com/iovcharov/